laurennoelle/Phase-2-Project-Social-Share/README.md

 Users will be able to:

 * Landing page: sign up/log into the platform
-* Signup page: collect basic information and store it into the API to create a user account
+* Signup page: collect basic information (_name_, _photo_, _location_, _birthday_) and store it into the API to create a user account
-* Login page: log into their personal profile
+* Login page: log into their personal profile using a _username_ and _password_
-* Profile page: create a personal profile with basic information that displays a list of friends they've invited and ones that have accepted the invites - showing all details
+* Profile page: displays a personal profile with basic information that displays a list of friends they've invited and ones that have accepted the invites - showing all details
-* send a friend invite
-* accept a friend invite
-* filter through a search bar to find friends

 Technologies used: Our frontend was built with React.js and communicates with our json-server in our backend